 - 1. To review the Company's financial reporting process to ensure that it is accurate, creditable, and adequate - 2.
 To review the Company's internal control system and internal audit system to ensure that they are appropriate and effective - 3.
 To ensure that the Company has duly complied with the law on securities and exchange, the Stock Exchange of Thailand's (SET) regulations, and the laws relating to the Company's business - 4.
-To consider, select, and nominate an independent person to be the Company's auditor or dismissal of the auditor, least once a vear - 5. the Company - 6.
-To participate in discussions with the Board of Directors to provide opinions on the suitability and reasonableness of these transactions. - 7.
-To prepare and disclose in the Company's annual report and Audit Committee's report which must be signed by the Chairman of the Audit Committee and consist of at least the following information: - (a) an opinion on the accuracy, completeness, and creditability of the Company's financial report - (b) an opinion on the adequacy of the Company's internal control system - relating to the Company's business - (d) an opinion on the suitability of an auditor - (e) an opinion on the transactions that may lead to conflicts of interests of the Audit Committee/Independent Director nt Director nt Director and propose such person's remuneration, as well as to attend a non-management meeting with an auditor at of entering into material transactions (MT) deemed as acquisition or disposal of assets and monitor the progress
+To consider, select, and nominate an independent person to be the Company's auditor or dismissal of the auditor, and propose such person's remuneration, as well as to attend a non-management meeting with an auditor at least once a year - To review the connected transactions or the transactions that may lead to conflicts of interest to ensure that they are in compliance with the laws and the SET's regulations and are reasonable and for the highest benefit of the Company - 6.
+To participate in discussions with the Board of Directors to provide opinions on the suitability and reasonableness of entering into material transactions (MT) deemed as acquisition or disposal of assets and monitor the progress of these transactions. - 7.
+To prepare and disclose in the Company's annual report and Audit Committee's report which must be signed by the Chairman of the Audit Committee and consist of at least the following information: - (a) an opinion on the accuracy, completeness, and creditability of the Company's financial report - (b) an opinion on the adequacy of the Company's internal control system - (c) an opinion on the compliance with the law on securities and exchange, the SET's regulations, and the laws relating to the Company's business - (d) an opinion on the suitability of an auditor - (e) an opinion on the transactions that may lead to conflicts of interests